-3.3.1 The following action levels will be used to determine the required level of protection for work activities.
+The following action levels will be used to determine the required level of protection for work activities.
 These measurements will be determined using the monitoring instruments described earlier in this section.
 If at any point in the investigation CWM is detected, work is to stop immediately and actions outlined in Section 5.0 will be taken immediately.
-The volatile organic compound (VOC) action levels are as follows:
+The volatile organic compound (VOC), combustible gas, and phosgene/chloropicrin action levels are outlined in the subsections below.